Accelerated Parallel Tempering via Neural Transports: Experiments

-As we described in \Cref{subsec:non-reversible_apt}, a by-product of \Cref{alg:APT} is the estimation of change in free energy $\Delta F$.
-We compare free energy estimates from CMCD-APT and Diff-APT against PT on two targets: DoubleWell(DW)-4, a particle system in Cartesian coordinates; and ManyWell(MW)-32, a highly multi-modal density introduced by \cite{midgley2022flow}. \Cref{fig:dw4-manywell-log-z} presents box-plots of $30$ free energy estimates for DW-4 and MW-32 using 1,000 samples each.
+\looseness=-1 As we described in \Cref{subsec:non-reversible_apt}, a by-product of \Cref{alg:APT} is the estimation of change in free energy $\Delta F=-\log Z$.
+We compare free energy estimates from CMCD-APT and Diff-APT against PT on two targets: DoubleWell-4 (DW-4), a particle system in Cartesian coordinates; and ManyWell-32 (MW-32), a highly multi-modal density introduced by \cite{midgley2022flow}. \Cref{fig:dw4-manywell-log-z} presents box-plots of $30$ free energy estimates for DW-4 and MW-32 using 1,000 samples each; for further details, see Appendix \ref{app:free-energy-est}.

-Several key observations emerge: (1) Both CMCD-APT and Diff-APT exhibit markedly lower variance and bias than classical PT, across both targets.
+Several key observations emerge: (1) Both CMCD-APT and Diff-APT exhibit markedly lower variance and bias than PT across both targets.
 (2) For CMCD/Diff-APT, the variance and bias reduce steadily as $K$ increases.
 (3) For both PT and CMCD/Diff-APT, the variance and bias markedly decrease as the number of chains $N$ increases, thereby empirically validating \Cref{prop:estimators}.